Devolunteer/DEVolunteer/README.md

 ### DEVolunteer User Stories:

 #### Developer Viewpoint:
-* Developer: As a Developer I want
+* Developer: As a Developer I want to be able to have an application that connects Non-Profit Orgs with Developers.
-* Developer: As a Developer I want
+* Developer: As a Developer I want to have NPO and Devs to have seperate and editable profile pages.
 * Developer: As a Developer I want
 * Developer: As a Developer I want
 #### User Viewpoint:
-* DEVolunteer User: As a user I want
+* DEVolunteer User: As a user I want to be able to see DEVs that I can use to help better the organization.
-* DEVolunteer User: As a user I want
+* DEVolunteer User: As a user I want to have an easy way to contact the NPO/DEV.
 * DEVolunteer User: As a user I want
 * DEVolunteer User: As a user I want
 #### Marketing Viewpoint:
-* Marketing Agent: As a marketer I want
+* Marketing Agent: As a marketer I want the website to be user friendly and easy to use.
-* Marketing Agent: As a marketer I want
+* Marketing Agent: As a marketer I want to show the website can be great asset to building on volunteer work.
 ---
 ##### Team Members:
 * JR Iriarte